pamruta/Transfer-Learning/README.md

 ## Inputs:

-[1] train.zip: upload a zipped folder containing images to train the model After unzipping, the 'train' folder should have one directory for each class e.g. train/class1 (images for class1), train/class2 (images for class2) and so on..
+[1] train.zip: upload a zipped folder containing images to train the model.
+After unzipping, the 'train' folder should have one directory for each class e.g. train/class1 (images for class1), train/class2 (images for class2) and so on..